E nehenehe e faaohipa i te mau tao'a aluminum foil e nehenehe e faaohipahia i roto i te mau tao'a e vai ra i roto i te mau tao'a?

 Aluminum-silicon alloy foil: Aluminum foil containing silicon alloy is a promising anode material for next-generation lithium-ion batteries.
 They offer a balance between low cost, environmental friendliness and high performance.

 Researchers found that aluminum foil anodes exhibit higher performance and stability in solid-state batteries compared to traditional lithium-ion batteries.
-Overall, the selection of aluminum alloys for battery applications depends on factors such as conductivity, Te mau nota, strength and cost considerations.
+I ni'a i te mau mea, the selection of aluminum alloys for battery applications depends on factors such as conductivity, Te mau nota, strength and cost considerations.